 I live in Hebden Bridge, having moved here a couple of years ago from Oxfordshire where I gained my Diploma in cognitive behaviour therapy in 2016.
 I was lucky enough to study at the Oxford University Cognitive Therapy Centre (OCTC) which is the world leader in research and teaching in CBT.

-I’m a fully qualified Re-Evaluation Counselor, and have completed training in attachment theory in adults and an 18 month training in supervision (Brighton University).
+My other qualifications include a degree with honours in Psychology, and I’m a fully qualified Re-Evaluation Counsellor.
+I have completed training in attachment theory in adults and an 18 month training in supervision (Brighton University).

 I am a Graduate member of the British Psychological Society, and a member of the British Association Of Behavioural and Cognitive Psychotherapies.

 I worked for NHS/CAMHS in Halifax as a Cognitive Behaviour Therapist where I worked with young people up to the age of 18 who were struggling with a number of different mental health issues.
 These ranged from perfectionism and stress; anxiety and depression, to post-traumatic stress disorder .